 The Open Window (OW) was founded in 1989 and offered one-year Diplomas in Art and Design.
 In 1994 the Department of Education registered the School as a tertiary educational institution.
 Two years later OW took occupation of a purpose designed building in Rigel Ave, Erasmusrand, Pretoria.
 In 2002 OW received full institutional accreditation by the Council on Higher Education and The South African Qualifications Authority accredited the qualification Bachelor of Arts in Visual Communication Design.
 In 2004, OW relocated to 426 King's Highway, Lynnwood.
 Over the years, OW developed career-orientated courses and successfully delivered degree level students.
 In January 2010, OW relocated to larger premises in Southdowns, Centurion - our current premises.
 The campus includes a spacious library, professional sound and production facilities and large air-conditioned, fully equipped studios.
 In 2010, OW started to offer an accredited BA Honours Degree in Visual Communication.
-In 2015, The CHE accredited the qualification Bachelor of Interaction Design (which is now the Bachelor of Creative Technologies).
+In 2015, The CHE accredited the qualification Bachelor of Film Arts; and in 2016, the Bachelor of Interaction Design (which in 2021 was renamed to be the Bachelor of Creative Technologies).
+In 2024, The Open Window launches its newly accredited postgraduate qualification, the Postgraduate Diploma in Creative Practice as well as opens its first satellite campus in Stellenbosch, accredited by the CHE to offer: Bachelor of Arts in Visual Communication Design, Bachelor of Film Arts, Bachelor of Creative Technologies and BA Honours Degree in Visual Communication.